Personalized Learning

 According to ISTE, “Personalized learning capitalizes on students’ almost instinctual ability to use technology, but it is so much more than technology and algorithms.
 It is the purposeful design of blended instruction to combine face-to-face teaching, technology-assisted instruction and student-to-student collaboration to leverage each student’s interests for deeper learning.”

-Personalized learning is really about the process of learning, and ensuring that the process meets every student’s needs.
+Personalized learning in education is really about the process of learning, and ensuring that the process meets every student’s needs.
 How will we deliver content so that all students have equitable access?
 What role do students have in directing their own learning outcomes?
 How will we encourage collaboration, self-reflection, and ongoing curiosity in our students?

 The views expressed in this article are those of the author and do not necessarily represent those of HMH.